sergejsvisockis/order-service/README.md

 A connection pool has to be used as well since the database connection opening is an expensive operation.

-Since an application is experiencing a high load occasionally (once in 3 months) leveraging the local cache in each instance of the distributed application might be more applicable.
-This particular case requires neither a distributed cache nor patterns like CQRS.
-At the same time, a lot depends on other non-functional requirements that might be in place.
+Since an application is experiencing a high load occasionally (once in 3 months) leveraging the local cache in each instance of the distributed application might be more applicable instead of the distributed one.
 For the local in-memory cache a Caffeine cahce is being used.
 Since there is a high load occasionally from multiple threads simultaneously Caffeine cache provides a robust capabilities to achieve a higher performance especially due to its circular buffer data structure-based implementation.